-Custom plastic molding and die-cast molding have been compared for decades.
+Custom injection molding and die-cast molding have been compared for decades.
 When it comes down to a side-by-side comparison, companies that convert from metal to plastic experience many benefits from the transition.
 Plastic components are superior to metal in more ways than one, including strength and impact resistance, weight, and design flexibility.
 We break down each major component to keep in mind when considering a metal to plastic conversion.

 Benefits of Metal to Plastic Conversion

 There are various advantages of using plastics as opposed to metal.
 Some of the primary examples include:

 First and foremost, the cost-effectiveness of plastic molding, like Resin Transfer Molding (RTM) and Reaction Injection Molding (RIM), versus die-cast molding is substantial.
 There is a large cost reduction with plastic simply because the material is cheaper.
 Saving on your production allows you to save your customers money in the long run.
 With processes like RTM, composite tools can sometimes be utilized.
 The investment in composite tools is substantially less than metal tooling.

 In addition to upfront material and tooling savings, there are several long-term savings that come from using plastic, including material market stability, energy savings, and lower operating and shipping costs due to weight and flexibility.